-Mayo doctors may use these tests to rule out other causes of symptoms of rumination syndrome:
+Mayo doctors may sometimes use other tests to rule out other causes of symptoms of rumination syndrome:

 - Esophagogastroduodenoscopy.
-Allows your doctor to inspect your esophagus, stomach and upper part of the small intestine (duodenum).
+This test allows your doctor to inspect your esophagus, stomach and the upper part of your small intestine (duodenum) to rule out any obstruction.
 The doctor may remove a small tissue sample (biopsy) for further study.

 - Gastric emptying.
-Tests how long it takes food containing a radioactive marker to empty from your stomach.
-Another version of this test also can measure how long it takes food to travel through the small intestine and colon.
+This procedure lets your doctor know how long it takes food containing a marker to empty from your stomach.
+Another version of this test also can measure how long it takes food to travel through your small intestine and colon.